hongxinli/Dijit-Tree-CheckBox/Store.md

 <h2 id="eventable">Eventable</h2>

-Eventable is a store wrapper which will enable the generation of events whenever the content of a store changes.
+Eventable is a store wrapper enabling event generation whenever the content of a store changes.
+An eventable store does **NOT** rely on, or even care about, previously executed queries like an Observable store does.
+It merely emit notifications when the store content changes.
 Events are emitted for any of the following store operations:

 * add
 * put